The health, safety, and well-being of all members of the Meredith community is always our top priority.

 Will the Learning Center be available?

-Learning Center tutors will be available for virtual appointments via Zoom.
-Peer tutors from the Learning Center are also a resource for students who want to practice zoom meetings or who need support preparing for online learning.
+Learning Center tutors are available for virtual appointments via Zoom.
 Appointments can be scheduled online on the Learning Center website.

 Will health services be available?